questdb/questdb.io/docs/reference/sql/group-by.md

 ## Examples

-The below queries perform aggregations a single key.
+The below queries perform aggregations on a single key.
-Using `GROUP BY` explicitly or implicitly yields the same results.
+Using `GROUP BY` explicitly or implicitly yields the same results:

 ```questdb-sql title="Single key aggregation, explicit GROUP BY"
 SELECT sensorId, avg(temp)